twitter/pelikan/src/client/README.md

-The idea of a CLI client comes from Redis, which builds `redis-cli` for easy testing and interactive play.
+The idea of a CLI client comes from Redis, which builds `resp-cli` for easy testing and interactive play.
 This is particularly useful for Redis because the RESP protocol is more verbose than Memcached's ASCII protocol.